 WE3 at Water's Edge

-Sited on the last developable lot in the Playa Vista Specific Plan, WE31 is a six-story creative workspace in the commercially robust and rapidly developing area of Westside LA colloquially referred to as 'Silicon Beach.'
+Sited on the last developable lot in the Playa Vista Specific Plan, WE31 features four stories of creative workspace in the commercially robust and rapidly developing area of Westside LA colloquially referred to as 'Silicon Beach.'

-WE3 will be the third and final structure of a sprawling 260,000-square-foot campus currently occupied by Electronic Arts and LA Fitness, and represents our most refined take on both the practical and aesthetic possibilities of the modern workplace.
+WE3 will be the third and final structure of a sprawling 6.5-acre campus currently occupied by Electronic Arts and LA Fitness, and represents our most refined take on both the practical and aesthetic possibilities of the modern workplace.

 A Tech Campus for Community